Welcome

 Alternatives

 Several type A tiger bells are probably locally made with variations in the design (as in Nepal, Syria and China).
-These variations could occur because the producer did not recognise the Chinese characters and considered them as meaningless, or possibly as floral motifs.
+These variations could occur because the producer did not recognize the Chinese characters and considered them as meaningless, or possibly as floral motifs.
 Because of the whiskers, the face on the Syrian bell and on one of the Chinese bells bell looks more like a cat.
+Other alternatives are inspired by demon-like faces or use different techniques for the design such as engraving.

 Small tiger bell with whiskers, probably from China